 Lorraine Ressegger is an affiliated teaching artist with the Shakespeare Theatre Company.
 Ressegger is an actor, fight choreographer and teaching artist whose teaching credits include STC, Washington National Opera, Round House Theatre and Center Theatre Group (Los Angeles).
 Ressegger is a member of the Society of American Fight Directors and the Globe Fighters Guild.
 She is a founding member of dog & pony dc and holds an MFA in Theatre Pedagogy from Virginia Commonwealth University.

-Nancy Robinette is a veteran of the Shakespeare Theatre Company stage, where she was recently seen in The Heir Apparent.
+Nancy Robinette is a veteran of the Shakespeare Theatre Company stage, where she was recently seen in The Winter’s Tale and The Government Inspector.
 Other STC performances include Birdie in The Little Foxes, Aunt Nonnie in Sweet Bird of Youth, Mrs. Malaprop in The Rivals, the Duchess of Berwick in Lady Windemere's Fan, Mistress Quickly in Henry IV, Toinette in The Imaginary Invalid, Mistress Otter in The Silent Woman, Lady Bountiful in Beaux Strategem, and Lady Wishfort in Way of the World.
 Other recent D.C. roles include Florence Foster Jenkins in Souvenir, Nancy in Frozen, and Mother Courage in Mother Courage and Her Children.
 She has performed at the Old Globe Theatre, the McCarter and Papermill theatres in New Jersey, and at Williamstown Theatre Festival in Massachusetts, and at the New York Theatre Workshop and Roundabout in New York.
 She has been a guest teacher at George Mason University, and has taught at Woolly Mammoth Theatre and at Signature Theatre.

 Craig Wallace joins the class program as a guest teaching artist.
 He has appeared in numerous productions at the Shakespeare Theatre Company including the Tamburlaine, Edward II, Julius Caesar, Antony and Cleopatra and Romeo and Juliet.
 Other DC area credits include Permanent Collection, Tabletop and The Little Prince at Round House Theatre; Much Ado about Nothing, Othello in Othello, As You Like It, Twelfth Night, Romeo and Juliet and Measure for Measure at Folger Theatre; Jitney at Ford’s Theatre; K2, All My Sons, The Great White Hope and Hot-n-Throbbing at Arena Stage; The Last Orbit of Billy Mars, Tommy J & Sally, Our Lady of 121st Street and Starving at Woolly Mammoth Theatre Company; Cherry Orchard, The Soul Collector(world premiere) at Everyman Theatre; Angels in America, Parts 1&2(Helen Hayes Award Nomination for Part 2) at Signature Theatre.
 Wallace has worked regionally at Shakepeare Theatre of New Jersey, Actor’s Theatre of Louisville and Shakespeare Santa Cruz.
 Wallace trained at Howard University, BFA.
 The Pennsylvania State University, MFA.
 Royal National Theatre, London.